 - How Long Will This Treatment Last?
 Again, this is difficult to estimate without a proper revision of every patient, but in general terms, you can expect to wear your adult braces from 18 to 36 months to achieve the desired results.

 In reality, there is much depending on the patient.
 Fortunately, adults are considerably more responsible than teens when it comes to following recommendations made by your Albany orthodontist about caring for your braces.
 You will have to avoid some foods like popcorn, eating corn off the cob, nuts, hard taco shells, or sticky candy.
 You will also have to reinforce your oral hygiene routine habits to avoid unnecessary complications during treatment.

 Yes, there are some alternatives you might like more.
 You may have heard someone talking about clear braces.
 There is no such thing as clear braces, but they may have been referring to ceramic braces.
 These adult braces are made of different materials, not stainless steel, and will blend easily with your natural tooth color.
 Another explanation is that whoever you heard use that term may have meant to say clear aligners like Invisalign®.
 These appliances are removable and nearly invisible to the naked eye, making them a popular choice among adults who want to fix their smiles without having highly-notorious orthodontic appliances in their mouths.

 These alternatives are more expensive, and they each have their cons and pros.
-We recommend you consult with your orthodontist about cost estimates, your eligibility for each treatment, and the estimated duration of treatment with either option.
+We recommend you consult with your Albany orthodontist about cost estimates, your eligibility for each treatment, and the estimated duration of treatment with either option.
 One thing is certain: if you are an adult who wants to fix crooked teeth, you can trust that braces will help you achieve that goal.
-Visit your orthodontist of choice, or swing by our office in the city of Albany, CA, and allow us to help you get the smile you want.
+Visit your Albany orthodontist at Estes Orthodontics of choice, or swing by our office in the city of Albany, CA, and allow us to help you get the smile you want.